RoeeHashai/FacebookASP-AndroidApp-FE/README.md

 ### 4. User Testing and Feedback:

 We actively engaged in user testing sessions, gathering valuable feedback to further enhance the application's usability and functionality.

-## Team Dynamics
-Our collaboration was characterized by effective communication, mutual respect, and shared dedication to delivering a high-quality product.
-We leveraged each other's strengths and expertise, dividing tasks and responsibilities based on our individual skill sets while maintaining a unified vision for the project.
-We fostered a supportive and collaborative work environment, encouraging open dialogue and constructive feedback to drive continuous improvement.

-## Contributing

-Contributions to this project are welcome!
-If you find any bugs or have suggestions for new features, feel free to open an issue or submit a pull request.